oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         Database host [localhost]:
         Database port [5432]:

 4. For both local and remotely hosted databases, you must select whether or not your database uses a secured connection.
-You must also enter the name of the database you configured, the user the Manager can use to access the database, and the password of that user.
+You must also enter the name of the database you configured, the user oVirt can use to access the database, and the password of that user.
         Database secured connection (Yes, No) [No]:
         Database name [engine]:
         Database user [engine]: